 Conversions and CAD Translations

-BIM, Revit.rvt or other CAD software shall be converted into the latest version of AutoCAD®.dwg files which have no significant loss of drawing information, entities or data from file translation procedures.
+Revit.rvt or other CAD software shall be converted into the latest version of AutoCAD®.dwg files which have no significant loss of drawing information, entities or data from file translation procedures.
 It is recommended that a thorough translation/conversion test procedure be conducted before the drawing development phase of the project.
 The test shall cover all standards required herein this document.
 This will assure early detection of file conversion issues and allow for corrective measures to be taken.
 In the event that a non-AutoCAD® source CAD system software does not properly translate certain objects and attributes as required by these guidelines, it will be determined by UNL FPC on a case-by-case basis whether this limitation is deemed acceptable.
 It is expected that vendors provide CAD work that are fully compliant with all standards outlined herein.

 All DWG files and CAD drawing entities submitted at the end of a project must be able to be manipulated using standard AutoCAD® drafting procedures.
-Non-compliance with this policy may result in the rejection of CAD files submitted at project closeout in addition to delayed rendering of final project payment.
+Non-compliance with this policy may result in the rejection of CAD files submitted at project closeout in addition to delayed final project payment.

 As-Built Documents

-Delivery of As-Built Construction drawing files whether produced in CAD or BIM shall be delivered in the same format as described herein these guidelines.
+Delivery of As-Built Construction drawing files whether produced in CAD or BIM shall be delivered in the same format as described in these guidelines.

 UNL FPC requires all As-Built drawing files to be submitted in the most current version of AutoCAD®.
 AutoCAD® files shall also be accompanied with a respective .pdf in order to properly view the intent of the As-Built plotted AutoCAD®.dwg file.

 As-built drawings shall include all addendums, change directives, supplemental instructions and any other revisions made to a project that can be identified and indicated on the drawings shall become part of the As-Built file.
 Revision clouds and revision identification tags shall not be included as part of the As-built plans and will not be accepted by UNL FPC at project closeout.
-The As-built file and any changes shall be provided in the proper UNL layer and layer attributes as well as all other standards described herein.
+The As-built file and any changes shall be provided in the proper UNL layer and layer attributes as well as all other standards previously described.

 Construction Revisions